-Coahoma County residents and Mississippians head to the polls Tuesday to register their desire to vote, pick up a ballot and then quietly enter a voting booth where they will mark their ballot.
+Clarksdale residents and city folk across Mississippi headed to the polls Tuesday to register their desire to vote, picked up a ballot and then quietly entered a voting booth where they marked a ballot.

-While many things went on before that moment and things may not go smoothly on Election Day, we hope your faith in the system never waivers.
+While many things went on before that moment, and things may not have been perfect on Election Day, we hope your faith in the system never waivers.

-We may never have clean campaigns, but we must have clean elections.
+We may never have clean campaigns around here, but we must have clean elections.

-Your Circuit Clerk is charged with implementing county elections and that clerk works with a long list of precinct judges, polling workers and party officials that run the nuts and bolts of local elections.
+Your Circuit Clerk and City Clerk are charged with implementing local elections and those clerks work with a long list of precinct judges, polling workers and party officials that run the nuts and bolts of local elections.

-The clerk also watches over party primaries that are run by their respective party, but that process, those political machines and their shenanigans is an editorial for another day.
+The clerk also watches over party primaries that are run by their respective party, but that process, those political machines and their shenanigans will be an editorial for another day.

-With thousands of votes to be cast Aug.
-6, your Clarksdale Press Register is not so naïve as to believe every ballot will be marked correctly and everybody voted at the right place.
-We must trust and believe in our neighbors and friends, who manned local precincts, to run a clean ship.
+With thousands of votes cast June 8, we are not so naïve as to believe every ballot was marked correctly and everybody voted at the right place.
+We must trust and believe in our neighbors and friends who manned local precincts to run a clean ship.

-All politics is local and good politics springs from elections run by good local people.
+All politics is local and all good politics springs from elections run by good local people.

-Many who will vote the First Tuesday in August will not see their candidate win and we hope they won’t just allege corruption and sour on the system that makes this country and this community great.
+Many who voted the First Tuesday in June did not see their candidate win and we hope they won’t just allege corruption and sour on the system that makes this country and this community great.

 Tampering with the election process is a serious crime and one that rightly deserves the felony charges, stiff fines and jail terms demanded from those who violate it.